Archipelogic/mafia-wiki-scraper/README.md

 # Mafia Wiki Scraper

-A tool to scrape content from the BNB Mafia GitBook wiki with a beautiful, easy-to-use interface.
+A tool to scrape content from the Mafia GitBook wiki with a beautiful, easy-to-use interface.

 ![Mafia Wiki Scraper Screenshot](screenshots/main.png)